-According to PayPal, being responsive and professional can help mitigate the ongoing claims.
-The sellers can give accurate descriptions, pictures, return policy, and more to avoid getting entangled in any claim by buyers thereby minimizing the risk of chargebacks and whatnot.
+According to PayPal, being responsive and professional can help mitigate ongoing claims.
+The sellers can give accurate descriptions, pictures, return policies, and more to avoid getting entangled in buyers’ claims, thereby minimizing the risk of chargebacks and whatnot.

-Taking added measures for orders coming from high-risk countries can help minimize unauthorized transaction claims as well.
-On the other hand, sellers can minimize ‘Item Not Received’ claims by providing all the necessary information to the buyer as well as PayPal.
+Taking added measures for orders coming from high-risk countries can also help minimize unauthorized transaction claims.
+On the other hand, sellers can minimize ‘Item Not Received’ claims by providing all the necessary information to the buyer and PayPal.

-It includes, but not limited to, updating the delivery dates as well as uploading the status of the items.
-Sellers must upload all the proof of shipments and delivery to ensure that they are a step ahead of any unwanted chargeback scam that could cost them a lot.
+It includes, but is not limited to, updating the delivery dates and uploading the items’ status.
+Sellers must upload all the proof of shipments and delivery to ensure they are ahead of any unwanted chargeback scam that could cost them a lot.

 Sellers complying with the Sellers Protection Requirements have a greater chance of minimizing claims and disputes.
-This ensures sellers retain the amount while the chargeback fee which is $20 is also waived off for covered items.
+This ensures sellers retain the amount while the chargeback fee of $20 is also waived for covered items.

-We hope this article was helpful for you to learn how to fight a PayPal chargeback in 2020.
-We have other useful guides and reviews as well on our website.
+We hope this article was helpful for you in learning how to fight a PayPal chargeback in 2023.
+We have other helpful guides and reviews as well on our website.